 The U.S. civil rights movement provides four examples of different groups of people who abandoned impatience as they pursued ‘causes of goodness.’
 As you read each of the following four, do realize that abandoning impatience does not mean doing nothing, quite the opposite.
-When you abandon impatience, you make a commitment and you remain steadfast without an expectation of an end date.
+Abandoning impatience is accompanied by the ‘planting and watering of seeds.’
+When you abandon impatience, you make a commitment, and you remain steadfast without an expectation of an end date.

-Hundreds of students sat at the Woolworth’s lunch counter in Greensboro, North Carolina, every day for six months after four Black students were refused service on February 1, 1960.
+Today’s second example involves the hundreds of students who sat at the Woolworth’s lunch counter in Greensboro, North Carolina every day for six months after four Black students were refused service on February 1, 1960.
 The Greensboro sit-ins triggered other sit-ins in cities throughout the South, with more than 50,000 students joining in by April 1960.
 The Greensboro sit-ins ended when the local Woolworth’s lunch counter was desegregated on July 25, 1960.

-Martin Luther King Jr. joined peaceful demonstrators in Birmingham, Alabama, to protest its Supreme Court-defying segregation.
-Police met the demonstrators with dogs, billy clubs, and fire hoses, as Birmingham jails were overflowing with arrests.
+The last example here for today’s reflection is when civil rights activist Martin Luther King Jr. joined peaceful demonstrators in Birmingham, Alabama, to protest its Supreme Court-defying segregation.
+Police met the demonstrators with dogs, Billy clubs, and fire hoses, as Birmingham jails were overflowing with arrests.
 After 37 days, Birmingham officials agreed to desegregate public establishments, hire Black workers, and release jailed protesters.

 How often do you abandon impatience?